Moushumi Hamid: Films

 Hamid made her debut into Bangladesh film industry with Na Manush (2013) but came into mainstream films in 2014 with Hudsoner Bonduk.
 She is currently working on Anonno Mamun's Blackmail alongside Anisur Rahman Milon and Shafi Uddin's Purnodoirgho Prem Kahini 2 alongside Shakib Khan, Joya Ahsan and Emon.
 She will also make a cameo in Shamim Ahamed Roni's Mental.

 Personal life

-Hamid married Abu Sayeed Rana in January 2024.
+Hamid married screenwriter Abu Sayeed Rana on 12 January 2024.